hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

 ### Elasticsearch service:
 Elasticsearch is responsible for storing and indexing the processed flight data to enable efficient querying and real-time visualization in Kibana.
 It depends on the Kafka service to retrieve processed data streams from the flights topic for indexing.
 This ensures persistent data storage, allowing historical data to remain accessible even when services are stopped or no new data is being ingested.
+**The Spark Elasticsearch communicates with Kafka and Kibana services using internal APIs as they are all in the same network.**

 - **Elasticsearch image**: Custom image `hiba25/flight-dash:elasticsearch` built with the necessary Elasticsearch setup from `elasticsearch/Dockerfile'.
 - `custom_startup.sh`: Automates Elasticsearch initialization, waits for readiness, and creates the `esflight` index using `create_index_elastic.py`
 -   `create_index_elastic.py`: Defines and creates the esflight index with necessary mappings in Elasticsearch.